 The Group establish the risk management department, which is responsible for organizing, implementing the credit risk management strategies and policies of the Group, it is also responsible for making basic rules for the Group risk management affairs, in addition, it is also professionally managing, evaluating, guiding the general operation of the Group risk management together with inspecting and supervising the activities mentioned above.
 As the leading party, the risk management department formulates unified standards, responsible for the credit management on the whole.
 All the actions taken are to ensure the overall credit risk under control.
 The Group set up risk management department and professional risk management desk in all the three major lines called enterprise financial line, retail financial line and investment banking and financial markets line.
-Each of the risk departments is responsible for the credit management in its own line or professional operating department, and it is also responsible for making detailed regulation and operating rules and approving projects within the approving authority.
+Each of the risk departments is responsible for making detailed regulation and operating rules and approving projects within the approving authority.
 The Group also sets up several specialized committees such as Credit Approval Committee and Credit Accountability Committee.
 The first one is responsible for the examination and approval of the loans within the authority.
 The other one is responsible for determining the responsibility of related loans.